 Before closing his letter, the writer gives this bit of advice concerning any future camp meeting.
-Let the next one open with life; let the members get converted before they pitch their tents....
-(47)

 Whether or not the none too pleasant memories clustering around this camp meeting account for the absence of additional meetings of this sort we shall probably never know.